potassco/viasp/docs/viasp/commandline.rst

 Note that the file is also passed as an argument to viasp, because it needs information about the input program to build the graph.

-Load a json file retrieved through clingo's ``--outf=2`` directly in viASP.
-This avoids rerunning clingo to solve for potentionally expensive answer sets.
-One or multiple answer sets from the file may be selected using the its index.
+Load a JSON file retrieved through clingo’s ``--outf=2`` directly in viASP.
+This avoids rerunning clingo to solve for potentially expensive answer sets.
+One or multiple answer sets from the file may be selected using its index.

 .. code-block:: bash

     $ viasp hamiltonian.json hamiltonian.lp --select-model=0

 Optimization
 ------------

 The viASP command line passes on any optimization settings to clingo, so that the optimization is performed as usual.

-Not all models listed by clingo are visualized.
-Depending on the optimization mode, different models are marked marked for visualization:
+To avoid the visualization of non-optimal answer sets, not all answers listed by clingo are marked for viASP.
+Depending on the optimization mode, different answer sets are marked for visualization:

 - ``opt``: Only the last (optimal) model is marked
 - ``optN``: All optimal models are marked